 - a main body, making good use of the time available and engaging the audience;

-All PGCE Secondary applicants (except PGCE Secondary PE) will be required to undertake a five minute task where you will be asked to ‘teach’ a concept from your specific subject area to a mixed cohort of applicants and Tutors.
+All PGCE Secondary applicants (except PGCE Secondary PE) will be required to undertake a five-minute task where you will be asked to ‘teach’ a concept from your specific subject area to a mixed cohort of applicants and Tutors.

 Applications for PGCE Secondary PE

 If you have applied for a PGCE Secondary PE course, in advance of your interview please send a 5-minute video of you teaching a PE activity to email@example.com